- Posted by Admin

 - General ledger

-However, like all others, marketing and finance each has its own set of pros and cons.
+However, like all others, marketing and finance each have its own set of pros and cons.